owensgl/biol525D/Topic_7/readme.md

 #Break down the piped grep and sed commands above and figure out what they do.
 Try removing one part and see what you.

 #Next we call GenomicsDBImport to actually create the database.
+This will take about 10 minutes.

 $gatk --java-options "-Xmx4g -Xms4g" \
        GenomicsDBImport \